pandas-dev/pandas/doc/source/comparison_with_sas.rst

-A pandas ``DataFrame`` can be constructed in many different ways, but for a small number of values, it is often convenient to specify it as a python dictionary, where the keys are the column names and the values are the data.
+A pandas ``DataFrame`` can be constructed in many different ways, but for a small number of values, it is often convenient to specify it as a Python dictionary, where the keys are the column names and the values are the data.

 .. ipython:: python